© Crown copyright 2021

 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 if a child moves after the autumn census date, SPP is not transferable.
 The funding will remain with the losing school and the receiving school will not be able to claim SPP for the child until after the next autumn census date (first Thursday in October).

 The £310 a school receives for each service child does not go directly to the individual child, but will be used to support all service children at the school, even if they were not on the school roll on census day.

 Children of divorced parents

 If the child is still living permanently with the service parent following a divorce, the school should continue to record the child as a service child on the school roll to claim SPP.

-If the child is no longer living with the service parent following a divorce, the school will still receive SPP provided the child had been recorded as a service child in any January census from 2015 up until the time of the divorce.
+If the child is no longer living with the service parent following a divorce, the school will still receive SPP provided the child had been recorded as a service child in any school census from 2016 up until the time of the divorce.
 They will be counted as the ‘ever 6 measure’ for up to 6 years or until the end of year 11, whichever comes first.

 A child must live with their service parent to be eligible for SPP.
 A child, where the service parent is the main carer and even if they are not the biological parent, is also eligible.

 As long as the service person has parental responsibility within the terms of the Children Act 1989 for a child(ren), and satisfies all of the conditions of the PStat 2 category, schools will be able to claim SPP for the child.

 Schools cannot claim SPP for children of the Military Provost Guard Service (MPGS) or reservists as they are not regular service personnel.
 There are 2 exceptions to this: